 Volunteer and homeowner education

-National [Re]Building Month: Neighbors Helping Neighbors This marquee event takes place on the last Saturday in April each year.
-Through the help of numerous volunteers and the generosity of local organizations we are able to make a significant impact on someone’s home by making it safer and healthier for the homeowner.
+National [Re]Building Month: Our marquee event, National Rebuilding Day, takes place on the last Saturday in April each year.
+This event is the culmination of a month of volunteer projects and community revitalization throughout the month of April.
+Through the help of hundreds of volunteers and the generosity of local organizations, we are able to make a significant impact on homes and communities by making them safer and healthier.

 Heat the Town is a partnership with local HVAC technicians.
-We work on helping Montgomery County homeowners stay warm during the winter months, making sure that homeowners’ furnaces are clean, efficient, and safe.
+We help senior homeowners stay warm during the winter months, providing furnace checks, repairs, and replacements as needed.

-Safe, Healthy and Energy Efficient Kits designed to improve the health, safety and energy efficiency within a household, the kits include items that low/no skilled volunteers can install.
+Safety Kits designed to improve the health, safety, and energy efficiency within a household, these kits include items that volunteers of any skill level can install.

 Building a Healthy Neighborhood